ItsLeMax/ILMLib/README.md

 | Yellow       | e    | `#FFFF55`      |
 | White        | f    | `#FFFFFF`      |

-You may also use formatting:
+You may also use non color formatting:

 | Description   | Formatting Code |
 | ------------- | --------------- |